Program Dates: 5/19-6/16/2019

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.

 The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
 For detailed information on financial aid and scholarship opportunities and application procedures, please visit theFunding Study Abroadsection of the Global Penn State website.

 For More Information

-For more information about this program and education abroad at Penn State, we encourage you to meet with our Peer Advisers.
+For more information about programs and education abroad at Penn State, we encourage you to meet with or contact our Peer Advisers.
 These study abroad returnees can explain program options, give an overview of the education abroad process, as well as provide information about his/her program.
-If you're not at University Park, contact your Campus Global Representative.
+If you are not at University Park, contact your Campus Global Representative.

 For more information regarding this program, please contact Dan Mount, in the School of Hospitality Management.
-You may also schedule an appointment with Whitney Strickler, the education abroad adviser for this program.
+You may also schedule an appointment with the education abroad adviser for this program.

-For the inside scoop on life in a foreign country, be sure to check out the GeoBlogs of Penn State students currently studying abroad.
+For the inside scoop on life in a foreign country, be sure to check out the Student Spotlights of Penn State students currently studying abroad.

 How to Apply

-If you would like to participate on this study abroad program, you will need to apply to Penn State Education Abroad by clicking the "Apply Now" button at the top of this page.
-You must complete the following materials in your application:
+If you would like to participate on this study abroad program, you will need to apply to Penn State Education Abroad by clicking the "Apply Now" button on this page.

 Education Abroad Questionnaire

-1 academic recommendation
+One academic recommendation